 The painting is more the 40 meters high and depicts a large blue bird whose chest is ornate with a dense patchwork of jewels and plants and seem to shine like crazy.
 There are so many details in this piece that you need to get closer to it to enjoy it fully.
 The closer you can get, the better.
 So, take your bike there soon!

-But this mural is not supposed to be the cute thing people are getting used to see in street art.
-This is a larger than life painted political statement that could only appear in a city like Berlin.
-Personally, this is my favorite mural from all the one Urban Nation did in this area close to the Tegel Lake.
+Personally, this is my favorite mural from all the Urban Nation did in this area close to Tegel Lake.
 It is more than just something nice to look at.
 There is a meaning to it.
-There is something to makes you think and this is what art is supposed to do.
+There is something to make you think, which is what art is supposed to do.

 This is how I manage to take only one picture from the madness that is the work of How and Nosm.
 This is the nickname that the twin brothers Raoul and Davide Perre, from New York, use to sign their artwork.
 Artwork that, often, consists of only red, black and white paint as you can see on the pictures here.